AetherSky-arch/why/README.md

 # Why am I not using Github anymore?
-### Isn't it the most well-known?
-The most user friendly?
+### Isn't it the most well-known git hosting platform?
+The most user friendly one?

 Well, I guess.\
 But also, there's Copilot.
 I don't like Copilot.\